20 Best Podcasts in Spanish: Improve Your Listening Skills

 11. Audiria (Beginner to intermediate)

-This podcast provides a lively and engaging style which is suitable for all levels, from beginner to intermediate to advanced.
+This podcast provides a lively and engaging style that is suitable for all levels, from beginner to intermediate to advanced.

-The host, Ernesto Molina, is a light-hearted and humorous speaker.
+The host, Ernesto Molina, is a light-hearted and humorous native Spanish speaker.

 This podcast features conversations about current events in Spain or Latin America which are of interest to Spanish speakers around the world.